 - To work with elected Members to provide leadership, vision and strategic direction for the Council and ensure the Council is appropriately structured, managed and resources directed to deliver corporate priorities and objectives. - To lead, develop and challenge the Senior Leadership Team to ensure that the quality of the Council's management and services are maintained, developed and customer-focused. - To undertake statutory responsibilities as the Authority's Head of Paid Service.

-At March 2021, the current salary of the post holder is £127,588.
-The salary falls within a range of 5 incremental points as set out above.
+At March 2022, the current salary of the post holder is £131,951.
+The salary falls within a range of 5 incremental points as set out above (pre pay award).

 5.2.2 Chief Officers